-One aspect of the work I continue to develop and advance this academic year is how to teach doctoral students how to ask research questions that will have societal impact.
+One aspect of the work I continue to develop and advance this academic year is how to teach doctoral students to formulate research questions that will have societal impact.
 Historically, the incentive structure in higher education does not reward the advancement of societally impactful research.
-Some of these structures are beginning to change and adapt—a 2018 editorial in Nature captures well how a few newly established journals and adapted funding models now better reward research that effects more immediate, societal change.
-NSF’s inclusion of broader impacts criterion in the grant process also indicates how large foundations and agencies now prioritize and value research that can effect positive change on the ground so all individuals may benefit from the groundbreaking work conducted at research universities.
-Organizations, such as Advancing Research in Society, provide resources and opportunities so academics and researchers can not only better engage in societally impactful research with stakeholders, but also better demonstrate the impact of their research with stakeholders as well.
+Some of these structures are beginning to change and adapt; a 2018 editorial in Nature captures well how some newly established journals and adapted funding models are now better at rewarding research that effects more immediate, societal change.
+The National Science Foundation’s inclusion of broader impacts criterion in the grant process also indicates how large foundations and agencies now prioritize and value research that can effect positive change on the ground so all individuals may benefit from the groundbreaking work conducted at research universities.
+Organizations, such as Advancing Research in Society, provide resources and opportunities so academics and researchers can better engage in societally impactful research with stakeholders and demonstrate the impact of their research.

 While there is some systemic change and the discourse on effective research is evolving, there is still a need to deliberately foster learning environments where researchers have the opportunity to hone the necessary skills for this changing landscape.
 These skills include:

-- thinking on broader impacts and societal impact
+- Thinking about broader impacts and societal impact.

 And what better place in the research process to foster these abilities than during question formulation?